Children and Youth with Special Health Care Needs

 Applied Behavior Analysis (ABA) is the practice of applying the psychological principles of learning theory in a systematic way to modify behavior.
 The practice is used most extensively in special education and the treatment of autism spectrum disorder (ASD)

-Other autism resources in Washington State:
+Autism resources in Washington State:

 Autism Empowerment w/Spectrum Magazine and Zoom